-For most Loupe users with .NET 5 applications, we recommend using M.E.L.
+For most Loupe users with .NET 5, .NET 6, or any .NET Core applications, we recommend using M.E.L.
 In short, M.E.L. works natively with the whole of .NET 5, can be adapted for your logging needs, and still allows you to use an advanced log management system like Loupe Server where you need to.

 Many Loupe users already use M.E.L., including ourselves.

 For more details on how to use M.E.L. with Loupe, the materials listed below should provide a good starting point:

 - Learn more about Loupe for Microsoft.Extensions.Logging